uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 ## Set up a GitHub repository for coursework

 For the homework and labs you will be provided with a template file to start off with.
-This file will be uploaded to a GitHub folder on the course GitHub page.
-In this section we go through how to copy this GitHub folder containing the template file to your own account.
+This file will be uploaded to a repository on the course GitHub page.
+In this section we go through how to copy this repository containing the template file to your own account.
 For the homework you will need to use a **private** repository.
 This is so that others will not be able to see your work.

 <ul>
 <li> Login to your GitHub account <a href="https://www.github.com/">here</a>, click on <em>Repositories</em> and then click on <em>New</em> to set up a new repository.
 <li> Click <em> Import a repository </em>.
 <li> Open the <a href="ids2022Git">course GitHub page</a> in a different tab, navigate to the folder you want to copy and get the URL by clicking on the green code button and copying the URL shown.
-<li> Go back to your own GitHub account and paste the URL into the <em>Your old repository’s clone URL</em> box.
+<li> Go back to your own GitHub account and paste the URL into the <em>"Your old repository’s clone URL"</em> box.
 <li> Add a repository name.
 Don't use any spaces in this.
 <li> Choose whether the repository should be private (for homework) or public (for labs).
 <li> Select <em> Begin import</em>